510: The Painted Hills

 It sounds like a Ken Nordine dream.

-Ken Nordine is a recording artist who has done numerous commecials but is best known for his Word Jazz series of spoken-word albums, which were popular in the late 1950s and 1960s.
+Ken Nordine (1920-2019) was a voice-over and recording artist with a distinctly sonorous voice.
+He did numerous TV commercials, but is best known for his Word Jazz series of spoken-word albums, which were popular in the late 1950s and 1960s.
 (Thanks to Christopher Brame for this reference.)

 Boy, Dutch elm can strike quick.

-Damn kids, drink cheap wine, listen to Anthrax ...
+Vandalism.
+Damn kids drink cheap wine, listen to Anthrax ... look at this place.

-Thank you, God.
-Thank you so bloody much.
+Oh, thank you, God, thank you so bloody much.

 Shep’s back, and this time it’s personal.